matthew-rollitt/ProcessingWorshop/README.md

 This demo is designed to get you comfortable with processing and how to draw a basic shape on the screen.
 This is the hello world of processing

+For more information and more help view the [Getting started with procressing](https://processing.org/tutorials/gettingstarted/) web page

 # Exercise 2: Drawing with for loops

 For the second example we are just going to introduce you to processing and do a quick exercise to introduce you to programming.

-For more information and more help view the [Getting started with procressing](https://processing.org/tutorials/gettingstarted/) web page

-Please download to start the exercise [Loops](/Exercises/Loops/Loops.pde)
+Please copy this into a new sketch/pde to start this exercise [Loops](/Exercises/Loops/Loops.pde)

 ![alt text](/Exercises/Images/exercise2.png)
 ![alt text](/Exercises/Images/exercise2goal.png)

-# Exercise 4: Classes and arrays
+# Exercise 3: Classes and arrays

 ## Challenge for experts

-Add additional notes about how to deploy this on a live system
+If you are after https://processing.org/examples/arrayobjects.html

 ## Built With